 As Shelli got older, the dreams got darker and more complicated.
 They always seemed to happen after a major occasion, like Thanksgiving dinner, or Christmas morning, or someone's birthday, or after 4th of July fireworks.

 The dreams parallelled her own life, but in opposite directions.
-Where her life was joyful, satisfying, loving, with no financial worries at all, Dotty’s life was just the opposite.
+Where her life was joyful, satisfying, loving, with no financial worries at all, Darla’s life was just the opposite.
 Living from paycheck to paycheck, her dad taking on extra shifts just to put away money for Christmas, impending divorces, knock-down drag-out fights between father and son, poor choices that led to extreme complications, and the inability to provide for higher education, was a recipe for disaster.
 And a very hard life.
-Having to pack up and move every time her dad heard about a better job opportunity in another state caused Dotty to find it difficult to form any kind of lasting friendships at her many schools.
+Having to pack up and move every time her dad heard about a better job opportunity in another state caused Lally to find it difficult to form any kind of lasting friendships at her many schools.

-The juxtaposition of their two lives was enough to change Shelli from a carefree, happy, playful little girl to a moody, withdrawn, sad, and helpless child if it weren’t for her dream journals, and the love of her big sister.
+The juxtaposition of their two lives was enough to change Shelli from a carefree, happy, playful girl to a moody, withdrawn, sad, and helpless child if it weren’t for her dream journals, and the love of her big sister.

 Well, I think you have the idea.
 Every day with her family, her parents, brothers and her sister brought joy to Shelli’s heart, making it possible for her to separate reality from fantasy.
 Waking up from a dream and being able to put it down in her journal filled shelves of journals throughout her lifetime.